-Covid: Some shielders still in 'lockdown' 19 months on
+Covid: Some shielders still in lockdown 19 months on

 Deputy Chief Medical Officer Gill Richardson has said people who are extremely vulnerable should "do their own risk assessments" before they go out.

-Dalila Tremarias, 34, from Cardiff said although shielding had officially ended, the reality for those who were clinically vulnerable was they were continuing to have restricted lives.
+Dalila Tremarias, 34, from Cardiff, said those who were clinically vulnerable were continuing to have restricted lives despite the end of shielding.

-Dalila, who has a four-year-old son, has Lupus SLE - an autoimmune condition that attacks her body.
-She's been on immunosuppressants for more than 10 years.
+Dalila, who has a four-year-old son, has Lupus SLE and Lupus Nephritis - an auto-immune condition that attacks her body.
+She has been on immunosuppressants for more than 10 years.

 'So difficult in isolation'